iTwin/bis-schemas/Standard/SchemaUpgradeCustomAttributes.remarks.md

 </ECProperty>
 ```

-Here u:CM is the persistence unit of the kind of quantity attached to the property and u:M is the persistence unit of the kind of quantity being attached to the property.
+The From value (in this case `u:CM`) is the persistence unit of the old KindOfQuantity and the To value (in this case `u:M`) is the persistence unit of the new KindOfQuantity.

-> NOTE: KOQ will not be changed if 'From' or 'To' tags are missing or empty in the AllowUnitChange custom attribute.

-2. To remove kind of quantity from a property, add custom attribute to ECProperty as follow:
+**Option 2:** To remove kind of quantity from a property, add custom attribute to ECProperty as follows:

 ```xml
 <ECProperty propertyName='propName' typeName='double'>